Swap out wasteful disposables for durable, reusable kitchen products that are budget-friendly, zero waste and much nicer to use.

 SWAP – Plastic Food Containers for:

-Glass containers – What I appreciate about glass is that it’s easy to see what’s inside.
+Glass storage containers – What I appreciate about glass is that it’s easy to see what’s inside.
 Make sure lids are airtight and everything is dishwasher, freezer and microwave safe. (more glass food storage ideas here)

 Round stainless containers – These smaller containers are perfect for lunches and leftovers alike!
 Non-toxic plastic lids are leak-proof and everything is dishwasher safe.